 The former Chair of the Improving health and wellbeing theme, Faculty of Health Dean Professor Gregor Coster discusses Victoria’s vision to improve our health and our health system.

 Health and wellbeing is more than just an absence of illness and infirmity, encompassing ideas of social, cultural and spiritual wellbeing as well.

 Professor Gregor Coster explains how Victoria’s researchers are working to achieve this vision of a life lived well in our communities by undertaking innovative research, teaching and public engagement.

 By collaborating with government, decision-makers, district health boards, policy makers, local government and Māori and Pacific Island communities, Victoria is working to enhance our health system and improve New Zealanders’ long-term health and wellbeing.

 To find out more

 For more information on Improving Health and Wellbeing in our Communities, and to find out how you can work with us, contact

-Professor of Health, Graduate School of Nursing, Midwifery and Health
+Professor of Health, School of Nursing, Midwifery, and Health Practice

 Collaborate and work with our researchers

 Victoria has researchers and experts in many areas, who work with a range of agencies and organisations to research new ideas and develop new initiatives.